 This could actually be a distinct advantage if a retailer is predominantly an online seller.
-Your competitors won’t necessarily have an AR offering and you could use an AR product catalogue to get past the barrier of not having a physical showroom.
-Shoppers still want to have as good a “feel” for a product as possible before purchasing online, so your AR catalogue can provide a better experience than a competitor’s flat imagery and traditional catalogue.
+Your competitors won’t necessarily have an AR offering and you could use an AR product catalog to get past the barrier of not having a physical showroom.
+Shoppers still want to have as good a “feel” for a product as possible before purchasing online, so your AR catalog can provide a better experience than a competitor’s flat imagery and traditional catalog.

 Bricks and mortar retailers can use AR to supplement the in-store experience and display any sales or special discounts to shoppers as they scan aisles with their phones.
 This way you are offering an extra layer of value, while still appealing to the price-driven shopper.